eclipse-che/che-operator/olm/README.md

 This comment-annotations displays clickable link on the Openshift ui with a text "Eclipse Che URL"

-It is mandatory to update the OLM bundle after modification of the CR sample to deploy a Eclipse Che using OLM.
+It is mandatory to update the OLM bundle after modification of the CR sample to deploy Eclipse Che using OLM.
 Also users/developers could apply CR manually using `kubectl/oc apply -f deploy/crds/org_v1_che_cr.yaml -n ${che-namespace}`.
 But before that should be applied custom resource definition CRD, because Kubernetes api need to get information about new custom resource type and structure before storing the custom resource.

+Openshift 4 provides ui to apply default CR. chectl includes CR automatically during deploy Che using 'operator' or 'olm' installer.

 # 5. Eclipse Che OLM bundles

 OLM(operator lifecycle manager) provides ways how to install operators.
 One of the convenient way how to achieve it - it's using OLM bundles.
-See more about format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md
+See more about format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md.
 There two "nightly" platform specific OLM bundles for che-operator:

-`deploy/olm-catalog/eclipse-che-preview-kubernetes/manifests`
+- `deploy/olm-catalog/eclipse-che-preview-kubernetes/manifests`
-`deploy/olm-catalog/eclipse-che-preview-openshift/manifests`
+- `deploy/olm-catalog/eclipse-che-preview-openshift/manifests`

 Each bundle consists of a cluster service version file(CSV) and a custom resource definition file(CRD).
 CRD file describes "checluster" Kubernetes api resource object(object fields name, format, description and so on).
 Kubernetes api needs this information to correctly store a custom resource object "checluster".
 Custom resource object users could modify to change Eclipse Che configuration.
 Che operator watches "checluster" object and re-deploy Che with desired configuration.
-The CSV file contains all "deploy" and "permission" specific information, which OLM needs to install The Eclipse Che operator.
+The CSV file contains all "deploy" and "permission" specific information, which OLM needs to install Eclipse Che operator.

 # 6. Make new changes to OLM bundle